zihos/rb_server/README.md

 pip install ultralytics
 ```

-to do
+To Do

-[] fastsam installation update
+- [ ] fastsam installation update

 ### sever start